greco-project/pvcompare/docs/scenarios_and_results.rst

 Definition of KPIs
 ------------------

-`Self-consumption`_  also *onsite energy fraction* is defined as the fraction of all locally generated energy that is consumed by the system itself to the system's total generation:
+`Self-consumption`_  also *onsite energy fraction* is defined as the fraction of all locally generated energy that is consumed by the system itself to the system's total local generation:

 .. _Self-consumption: